5 months by cncdivi

 If accuracy of more than half a thousandth is required, it is often better to use probing together with selected g-code parameterization to correct for the remaining error.
 You could try to dial things in more precisely by hand, but a probing solution can rely on things being nearly right to determine the last little bit of error correction that needs to be applied in the g-code itself.
 For example, it’s possible to apply rotation to the g-code based on a probes results to tram (that’s aligning things to the axis motion) very precisely from an almost right situation.

 Tooling Plates are typically made of either Cast Iron or Aluminum, though there are steel ones available too.
 They can be purchased or made from scratch.
 For a complete guide, be sure to visit our Fixture Plate page.

 One other thing Tooling Plates help facilitate is Modular Fixturing.
 Once we have a fixed grid to rely on, we can purchase ready-made fixturing components that will fit the grid.
-This can save quite a lot of cost versus having to fabricate everything to some custom arrangement.
+This can save quite a lot of cost on your machining operations versus having to fabricate everything to some custom arrangement.

 Ball Locks and Other Quick Change Tooling Plate Solutions